TheSkorAI/SKOR-AI/COLLAB AND PARTNERSHIP/COLLABORATION TEEMPLATE AND CREATIVES/README.md

 # 🤝 Collaboration Templates & Creatives

-*COLLAB AND PARTNERSHIP / COLLABORATION TEEMPLATE AND CREATIVES*
+*COLLAB AND PARTNERSHIP / COLLABORATION TEMPLATE AND CREATIVES*

 Welcome to the official collaboration resource hub for SKOR AI partners and collaborators.
 This directory contains ready-to-use templates, visual assets, and creative resources to streamline and elevate all partnership activities with SKOR AI.